Generic Name: mirtazapine (mir TAZ a peen)

 It may take a few weeks for your symptoms to improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after 4 weeks of treatment.

-Do not stop using Remeron SolTab suddenly, or you could have unpleasant withdrawal symptoms (such as dizziness, vomiting, anxiety, confusion, strange dreams, feeling shaky).
-Ask your doctor how to safely stop using this medicine.
+Do not stop using Remeron SolTab suddenly, or you could have unpleasant symptoms (such as dizziness, vomiting, agitation, sweating, confusion, numbness, tingling, or electric shock feelings).
+Ask your doctor how to safely stop using Remeron SolTab.

 Store at room temperature away from moisture, heat, and light.